ebikatsudon/VTubeStudio/Multiplayer.md

 [[https://raw.githubusercontent.com/wiki/DenchiSoft/VTubeStudio/img/vnet/vnet_main_scene.png]]

+## When I try to open the collab screen, it says "Cannot connect to Steam servers"

+Make sure you're starting VTube Studio normally with Steam.
+Also, try restarting Steam and make sure both Steam and VTube Studio are up-to-date.

+If that still doesn't help, try opening the [Workshop](https://github.com/DenchiSoft/VTubeStudio/wiki/Workshop) in VTube Studio and download an item, then try again.

+Finally, make sure your account has a valid profile picture set.
+Sometimes Steam deletes profile pictures, which causes your account to be unable to connect to the Steam servers.

 ## How do I reorder models?

 You can drag/scale/resize your own model.
 You can drag using the left or right mouse button.